-- I. Influential headman (often I. No headman originally, but a panchâyat.
-In modern times an official headman, appointed to represent the community. - holdings (sometimes joint) are shares of a unit estate. - each holding separately 3.
-Liability (joint and several) always, for the revenue - waste or "common" land 4.
-The village site, and usually an area of waste, owned in common, and is available for partition.
+- holdings (sometimes joint) are shares of a unit estate. - always, for the revenue 4.
+No jointly owned area of assessed in a lump sum. - an area of waste, owned in common, and is available for partition.

-The severalty village, with its hereditary headman, is the prevalent form over the whole of Bengal (excluding Bihâr), over Central India, and the West and South: 1 while there is reason to believe it was once prevalent in such parts of Northern India as were earliest cultivated, until the conquering tribes and landlord families changed the constitution, and the joint form grew up.
+The severalty village, with its hereditary headman, is the prevalent form over the whole of Bengal (excluding Bihâr), over Central India, and the West and South:1 while there is reason to believe it was once prevalent in such parts of Northern India as were earliest cultivated, until the conquering tribes and landlord families changed the constitution, and the joint form grew up.
 However that may be, it is a plain matter of fact that the joint village is confined, i.e., as the prevalent type, to the north of India-from the Indus as far east as Bihâr, though it is (or was once) found locally, and under special circumstances, In this preliminary account of what is elsewhere. meant by "village," and dealing only with matters of fact and observation, I will not include anything as to the causes of the difference between the tenure of Northern India and that of the peninsula.